Gary’s pattern-planner

 The two long diagonal stretches of tiles represent the upper and lower surfaces of the braid, and the narrow diagonal line of tiles between them represents one side surface of the braid.

-[Most of the following probably falls under the category of "TMI"!--it is not necessary info for making the braid or for following the charts.
-I'm just throwing it in for those who may be interested...]
+[Most of the following probably falls under the category of “TMI”!–it is not necessary info for making the braid or for following the charts.
+I’m just throwing it in for those who may be interested…]

-You might notice that the top surface is configured with longer central tiles than the bottom surface.
+You might notice that in the chart, the top surface is configured with longer central tiles than the bottom surface.
 Gary chose to do this in order to reflect a visible difference in the appearance of the two sides of the finished braids.
 One surface of the braid is always wider, depending on which direction you turn the loops.
 Turning loops from below, as I did in the video, will cause the upper surface to be wider.
-Turning them from above (as I did in my square braid videos) will cause the lower surface to be wider.
+Turning them from above (as I do in my square braid videos) will cause the lower surface to be wider.
 Both ways make the resulting braid curve a bit—end up a bit convex/ concave.
 This affects the look of the pattern on the two surfaces.
 (Gary’s planner assumes the “turns-from-below” method that I demoed in the 7-loop spanish video.)

 Plus, in braids that have any bicolor loops, the color patterns of the two surfaces can already be very different, even before taking into account the distortion caused by the size difference between the two surfaces.